Canadian University Society for Intercollegiate Debate: Formats

+Canadian Parliamentary

 Many CUSID tournaments are held in the Canadian Parliamentary Style of debate.
 This style emphasizes argumentation and rhetoric, rather than research and detailed factual knowledge.
 Each round consists of two teams – the government team and the opposition team – each of which consists of two debaters.
 Teams alternate between government and opposition at tournaments.
 The speaking times in CUSID Central and East are: